Markanney/ToolBoxKits/README.md

 ---

 ## 📜 License
-toolBoxKit is available under the MIT License.
+  ToolBoxKits is available under the MIT License.
 See the LICENSE file for more information.

 This library uses the following open-source components: